TommiNICE/TommiNICE/README.md

 - 🔭 I’m currently working on:
     a Weather Dashboard App using the MERN stack.
 Here's the link to the [repository](https://github.com/TommiNICE/weather-dashboard/tree/main)
-- 🌱 I’m currently learning: [Technologies or skills you're learning]
+- 🌱 I’m currently learning: React, Express, Tailwind and JavaScript
-- 👯 I’m looking to collaborate on: [Projects or types of collaborations you're interested in]
+- 👯 I’m looking to collaborate on: open to almost everything, as long as it foster sustainability.
-- 💬 Ask me about: [Topics you're knowledgeable about and can help others with]
+- 💬 Ask me about: I am not expert, but I can help you with HTML, CSS, JavaScript and a little bit about the libraries and frameworks I am currently learning.
-- 📫 How to reach me: [Your contact information, e.g., email, LinkedIn, Twitter]
+- 📫 How to reach me: Below are links to my LinkedIn Profile and X account
-- ⚡ Fun fact: [A fun fact about you]

 ## 🛠️ Languages and Tools